Remembering 9/11 in the Archives

 On the morning of September 11, 2001, in New York City, it was a beautiful and clear day.
 The academic year had just begun, and International House residents were either rushing to classes or settling into their new surroundings.
 Few would suspect that the world was about to change forever.

 After the second plane flew into the South Tower of the World Trade Center, International House wasted no time.
 Staff and RAs worked to confirm the safety and whereabouts of every I-House resident and staff member.
 President Don Cuneo made it clear that “the first order of business was accounting for each and every resident.”
-Miraculously, no residents were lost.
+Miraculously, no one was lost.
 Meanwhile, residents gathered in the TV lounges and on the 9th-floor terrace to witness the terrifying events unfold throughout the day.

 President Don Cuneo, Ambassador Frank Wisner, and Paul Volcker at Sunday Supper, September 23, 2001 / I-House Archives